 Steps to install Chromium browser on Ubuntu or other Debian variance:

-1. Open terminal from the application launcher.
+1. Open the terminal from the application launcher.

-2. Update apt's package list from the repository.
+2. Update the package list using apt.

 $ sudo apt update